rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 ###General

 #### How does Rackspace Private Cloud support Rackspace's position as the #1 managed cloud company?
 Rackspace Private Cloud supports our position as the #1 managed cloud company by offering customers managed private cloud solutions in their data center or ours.
-Our team of OpenStack engineers operate our customers&rsquo; private clouds so they can focus on their core business and applications.
+Our team of OpenStack engineers operate our customers' private clouds so they can focus on their core business and applications.

 #### What new enhancements were delivered with the July 23 launch of Rackspace Private Cloud Version 11.0?
 Rackspace Private Cloud Version 11.0.0 Release Highlights: